motioneye-project/motioneye-client/README.md

 ### get_movie_url

 Convenience method to take a camera id and the path to a saved movie, and return a link to playback the movie.
+Takes a `preview` argument that if `True` returns a URL to a thumbnail.

 ### get_image_url

 Convenience method to take a camera id and the path to a saved image, and return a link to that image.
+Takes a `preview` argument that if `True` returns a URL to a thumbnail.

 ## Context Manager